lolo23jhon/CarSimulatorMatlab/README.md

 ## Getting Started

-Put all the files into the same folder.
+Put all the files into the same folder and call main on the Matlab command console.

 ### Prerequisites